3. Understanding Spatial Indexes

 Part 2

-This week we are going to have a look at research being undertaken in department, which looks into the optimisation of well locations (for drinking water) in Northern Uganda in order to reduce inequalities in access to clean water.
-In Uganda, you might refer to these as boreholes (shown here, with a former PhD student trying to hide behind a stick…), but for simplicity we’ll refer to them as wells throughout:
+This week we are going to have a look at a part of my research, which looks into the optimisation of borehole locations (for drinking water) in Northern Uganda in order to reduce inequalities in access to clean water.
+This is a borehole (with one of my former PhD students hiding behind a stick…):

 As map data are scarce in this region, we will do this making some assumptions and accepting some caveats: